plantanapp/documentation/README.md

 First of all, you will need GitExtensions and Visual Studio Code installed in order to have control over the repository and be able to modify the documentation.

-Second, you have to follow the Docusaurus installation [guide](https://docusaurus.io/docs/en/installation) which will explains all the steps necessary in order to get a local version up and running.
-This will help you see how your changes look and be sure everything is correct.
-Everything about how Docusaurus works is laid on in the documentation of it, from the very basic page adding all the way up to localized pages and such.

-After following the installation guide you should be able to open up a powershell command line in the `website`  directory and start the local server by running `npm-start`.
-This is the basic example site that docusaurus sets you up with in order to get up and running.

-In order to get the Plant An App documentation locally, you will have to clone the repository in a different folder and the paste the contents of the said folder over the starting app, this should refresh the page and you should be able to see our documentation locally.
+You will also have to install [Node](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install).
+The minimum versions currently requested by Docusaurus are Node >= 8.X and Yarn >= 1.5.

+The quick set-up procedure is the following:

+  1. Clone the repository into your folder of choice.
+  2. Navigate over to the folder `website`.
+  3. Use the key combo `Ctrl + Shift + Right-Click` in order to bring up menu and select  'Open Powershell Window here'
+  4. Inside the new window run the command `npm-install` which will install all the necessary dependencies to run Docusaurus locally.
+  5. After the command finishes, run the command `npm start` which will start your local server and open a new tab with the site in your browser.